-Every Friday, people head to the Mapusa market for their shopping.
+Every Friday, people head to the Mapusa Market for their shopping.
 Although, these days, the market is more or less the same on all days.
-People still associate it with the Friday, the day traditional market used to be held in the town.
-So, every day of the week, a different village would have the market.
+People still associate it with Friday, the day the traditional market used to be held in the town.
+So, every day of the week, a different village would have a market.

 A Shakuntala sculpture stands as a fountain in the market square.
 We know Shakuntala lived in Kanvarshram in Uttarakhand and has no known connection to Goa.
 Ask around, and you may find an answer.

-You can still buy a lot of fresh products that come from distant villages to this market.
-With time, of course, the traders sell whatever the buyers want, including the Chinese products.
+You can still buy a lot of fresh products that come from distant villages in this market.
+With time, of course, the traders sell whatever the buyers want, including Chinese products.

 Potters of Goa are a star attraction of the market.